mviens/hotscript/README.md

 ## Status

-Documentation is continuously being enhanced but is lagging behind the actual development of HotScript.
+Documentation is being enhanced but is lagging behind the actual development of HotScript.
 We know it is important and are working on it.
-The current user manual is outdated and will be replaced with a full wiki describing every feature of HotScript and will also include a fully documented API.
+The current [user manual](UserManual.md) is outdated and will be replaced with a full wiki describing every feature of HotScript and will also include a fully documented API.
 Please check the forum for updates.

 ### Roadmap
-HotScript is always growing.
+HotScript is continuously growing.
 The wishlist is huge, containing several hundred new features.

 ## Donate